Summary

 •

-Embedding customer success leaders in product teams fosters better communication.
+Embedding customer success leaders early in scrum teams enhances alignment and product outcomes.

 -